KordataSoftware/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/ssl-support.md

 If both properties are present, the server will respond to SSL (and only SSL) over both the public and admin ports.

-[//]: # (If you don't want to go this route, you can of course instead run the gateway behind another HTTP server that has SSL enabled, configured to forward requests to the gateway.
-Apache and Nginx are commonly used to do this; the details are beyond the scope of this document.)

 ## How to create an SSL certificate

 Certificates are a complex topic.
 There are basically two routes you can go: request a certificate from a Certificate Authority (CA), or create your own "self-signed" certificate.